nekoprog/pieSense/README.md

     # make print-IMAGESDIR

 Flash pieSense image to MicroSD card with your favourite tool.
 Eg: dd, Win32DiskImager.
-Then copy all files from [MSDOSBOOT](https://github.com/nekoprog/pieSense/tree/master/MSDOSBOOT) into MSDOSBOOT partition on your flashed MicroSD card.

 Enjoy using your unofficial build of OPNsense.
 Stay safe.